YePhone-Kyaw/YePhone-Kyaw/README.md

 ## 🎯 About Me
 - 🔭 I've been working on **Full Stack Projects**
-- 🌱 I've been learning **Advanced React Patterns & TypeScript**
+- 🌱 I've been sharpening **Data Structures & Algorithms**
-- 👯 I'm looking to collaborate on **Open Source Projects**
+- 🚀 I love learning **new technologies** and staying up-to-date with the latest trends
 - 💬 Ask me about **JavaScript, React, Node.js, MongoDB**
-- ⚡ Fun fact: I love building full-stack applications and solving coding challenges!

 ---